 - Verify that the <version> of a POM and its parent in each pom.xml are properly updated.
 The old version should no longer be present.
 This should mostly be automatic.
-Manually adapt it where necessary. - Manually adapt the version in org.eclipse.escet.releng.configuration/pom.xml. - Manually adapt the parent version in org.eclipse.escet.root/pom.xml.
-Also remove the version for the pom itself, to prevent a warning that the version of the pom and its parent are identical. - Verify that the version of all feature.xml files in org.eclipse.escet.\ projects are properly updated.
+Manually adapt it where necessary. - Verify that the version of all feature.xml files in org.eclipse.escet. projects are properly updated.
 The old version should no longer be present.
-This should be automatic. - Verify that the license-feature-version of all feature.xml files in org.eclipse.escet.\ projects are properly updated.
+This should be automatic. - Verify that the license-feature-version of all feature.xml files in org.eclipse.escet. projects are properly updated.
 The old version should no longer be present.
-This should be automatic. - Manually replace in all feature.xml files the regex <import feature="([^"]+)" version="<old-version>"/> by <import feature="\1" version="<new-version>"/>, where <old-version> and <new-version> are replaced by actual versions, e.g. 0.1.0.qualifier.
-Check for unintended changes. - Manually search for the old version in all features.xml files to ensure none remain. - Search the entire Git repository (all projects) for the old version number and update anything that still requires updating.

-• Test that the build works.
+This should be automatic. - Manually search for the old version in all features.xml files to ensure none remain. - Search the entire Git repository (all projects) for the old version number and update anything that still requires updating. - Test that the build works.